| Police Dept. |

 |

 Like Police Dept. plates issued for use on full-size vehicles, motorcycle plates of this type have always been issued singly, and until recently they were painted white on blue.
 On plates with a five-number format, such as nos.
 73191 and 81492 pictured, the first two numbers are believed to indicate the vehicle model year.
 Note the different legends on these two examples.
-(See also D.C.
-Government section above.)
+The MP-prefix plate is, based upon its dimensions and dies, believed to be from the 1960s or early 1970s.
+(See also the D.C.
+Government Motorcycle section above.)

 This may be a Maryland, not D.C., type. |